On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: Regret Guarantees for Nonstationary Satisficing Bandits

 \subsection{Lower Bounds}

-In the stationary setting, the minimax-optimal satisficing regret is constant under realizability~\citep{michel2022regret,feng2024satisficing,rouyer2024understanding}.
-It is therefore natural to conjecture that, in a piecewise-stationary environment with $L$ segments, an $\mathcal{O}(L)$ guarantee might be achieved by restarting a stationary algorithm at each change-point (if the change-points can be efficiently detected).
-The main message of this subsection is that such an \(\mathcal O(L)\) rate is \emph{not} achievable in general when change-points are unknown: an additional \(\log T\) factor is unavoidable.
+In the stationary setting, optimal satisficing regret is $T$-independent under realizability~\citep{feng2024satisficing,rouyer2024understanding}.
+However, as we show below, such a rate is generally impossible when change points are unknown in advance.

-\paragraph{A canonical hard class.} Let \(\mathcal{E}_{L,\Delta}\) denote the class of two-armed, piecewise-stationary bandit instances with \(L\) segments, where rewards are Gaussian with unit variance and the mean vector on each segment \(\ell\) is either \((S+\Delta,S-\Delta)\) or \((S-\Delta,S+\Delta)\).
-In particular, the unique satisficing arm swaps at every change-point.
+\textbf{The Hard Instances.} Consider a fixed $\Delta>0$, and let \(\mathcal{E}_{L,\Delta}\) denote the class of two-armed, piecewise-stationary bandit instances with \(L\) segments, where rewards are Gaussian with unit variance and the mean vector on each segment \(\ell\) is either \((S+\Delta,S-\Delta)\) or \((S-\Delta,S+\Delta)\), where we recall $S$ is the satisficing threshold.
+In particular, the identity of the unique satisficing arm changes at every change point.
+Using the post-interaction reference framework of Section~\ref{sec:ourfano1}, we derive a sharp satisficing regret lower bound on \(\mathcal E_{L,\Delta}\). \begin{theorem} Suppose \(L\ge 3\) and \(\Delta^2 T \ge L\).
+Then $\inf_{\pi \in \Pi}\sup_{\nu \in \mathcal{E}_{L,\Delta}}R_T^S(\pi;\nu)\gtrsim L\log (\Delta^2T/L)/\Delta.$ \end{theorem} When $\Delta$ is a constant and $L \ll \Delta^2 T$, Theorem~\ref{thm:lower-general} implies an \(\Omega(L\log T)\) lower bound for general nonstationary satisficing bandits.
+Theorem~\ref{thm:lower-general} reflects the difficulty incurred by unknown change points: minimizing satisficing regret is at least as hard as localizing them, which already incurs a \(T\)-dependent \(\Omega(L\log T)\) cost.
+The proof, deferred to Section~\ref{sec:outline-lower-general}, is based on \emph{Approach~I} introduced in Section~\ref{sec:ourfano1}.